 On the winter trip, I didn’t have the pleasure of seeing the Northern Lights.
 I knew that was a possibly though for the season, so it did not detract from the trip at all.
 If you’re deadest on seeing the lights though, the best time to see Northern Lights is in the winter, when the nights are long and the reflection of the snow makes the colors more brilliant.
 In the summer the lights are invisible to the naked eye.

-Have a look at my winter Iceland road trip clips via Travel Cast!
+Considering Iceland without hotels?
+Here’s some fun tips for Iceland in a camper van!
 Would you go to Iceland in the winter?
 Would you rather in the summer?
 Why?